loomio/loomio-coop-handbook/collaborative_structure_&_processes.md

 Every 3 months we stop and reassess the programs, coordinators, and budget to check: are we still making the absolute best use of this money that’s been entrusted to us?
 This made us super adaptive and efficient, but of course it was really disruptive too.

 In late 2015 we raised some more money from impact investors, which finally brought us to a level of financial security where we could think more than 3 months ahead.

-We’ve recently developed new structures and processes for thinking together about the future:
+This has enabled us to thinking long-term, resource a solid core team, and settle into a set of functional processes that address different perspectives and time-scales of our work.

-* our purpose is our forever reason for being
+* our [purpose](https://loomio.gitbooks.io/loomio-cooperative-handbook/content/purpose_&_vision.html) is our forever reason for being
-* we do strategy to tell stories from 3 years in the future
+* we do [strategy](https://loomio.gitbooks.io/loomio-cooperative-handbook/content/strategy.html) to tell stories from 3 years in the future
-* we do annual planning so everyone is focussed on the same thing, and
+* we do [annual/quarterly planning](https://loomio.gitbooks.io/loomio-cooperative-handbook/content/planning.html) so everyone is focussed on the same thing
+* we self-organise into dynamic [working groups](https://loomio.gitbooks.io/loomio-cooperative-handbook/content/working_groups.html) to address areas of work
-* we run two-week sprints to maintain agility.
+* we run [two-week sprints](https://loomio.gitbooks.io/loomio-cooperative-handbook/content/sprints.html) to maintain agility, clarity, and accountability
+* we have a collaborative process to [prioritise product development](https://loomio.gitbooks.io/loomio-cooperative-handbook/content/product_prioritisation.html)